PierreChouteau/DeepLearningWithAudio/06_rave/training/README.md

 Before to start the training, take a look to the [preprocessing part](../README.md#preprocessing), more detail [here](../docs/training_setup.md#about-the-dataset).

 The authors of RAVE advise to have at least 3h of homogeneous recordings to train the model, more if the dataset is complex.
-It is possible to use audio files with different sampling rate and with a different extension (mp3, wav, flac...), you just need to use `resample` utility in the folder where your files are located.
+It is possible to use audio files with different sampling rate and with a different extension (mp3, wav, flac...), you just need to use the `resample` utility in the folder where your files are located.

 ```
 conda activate rave